-NAP coverage should be purchased at least 30 days before the crop is planted, but no later than the application closing date.
+NAP coverage should be purchased at least 1 day before the crop is planted, but no later that the application closing date.

 NAP coverage cannot be offered on any crop for which Federal Crop Insurance is available in the county.
 If you have questions regarding NAP availability or NAP application closing dates, please contact your local FSA office for more information.